 The Atlantic City Cannabis Commission and the Cannabis & Hemp Research Initiative at Stockton University are holding a cannabis event Sunday.

-The event will be on November 14th, from 11 AM to 3 PM in the Hamer Event Room at Stockton University’s Atlantic City building at 3711 Atlantic Avenue.
+The event will be on November 14th, from 11 AM to 3 PM in the Hamer Event Room.
+It will be at Stockton University’s Atlantic City building at 3711 Atlantic Avenue.

 The event will provide cannabis resources and information to residents interested in the New Jersey cannabis industry.

 AC is teaming up with local professionals to hold the event.
-Lawyers will be on hand to give advice on expunging past cannabis convictions and other issues that could impact one’s ability to participate in the industry.
+Lawyers will advise on expunging cannabis convictions and other issues that could impact one’s ability to participate in the industry.

 Immigrants can face complications with their immigration status if their record is expunged.

-Attendees will also have access to legal advice focusing on cannabis conviction expungements and other legal matters which may impact an individual’s ability to participate in the cannabis industry.
+Attendees will also have access to legal advice focusing on cannabis conviction expungements and other legal matters.
+Those issues may impact an individual’s ability to participate in the cannabis industry.